JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 ![explore_step_10](./steps/step10.png)

-There is a <strong>tests</strong> directory.
+There is a **tests** directory.
 If you want to write some unit tests, your Lambda functions locally can use the same sample <strong>event.json</strong> file.